University of Nevda, Reno (Spanish)

 While spending 4 months in Chile, I traveled as far south as Puerto Montt and as far north as Calama, venturing into the Atacama Desert, and staying in the small town of San Pedro de Atacama.
 I have traveled extensively throughout Mexico, as well as parts of Central and South America.

 Spanish grammar is my specialty and I am proficient at conversational Spanish.
 I am detailed in teaching students how to spell correctly, use exclamation marks, and pronunciation.
 If you or your student just need a little help getting through a Spanish class at school, I can assist.
 If you are looking for an experienced Spanish tutor/teacher, look no further.
 I taught conversational Spanish at Truckee Meadows Community College for two years, which gives me the teaching experience students need from a tutor.
 I have flexible hours to provide tutoring assistance that can meet your schedule.
 I grew up in Redondo Beach, CA, and after graduating high school I moved to Reno, Nevada, where I received my Bachelor of Arts degree in Spanish at the University of Nevada, Reno.
 My professors were from Mexico, Chile, the U.S., but most were from Spain.
-I earned 14 credits in an
+I earned 14 credits in an educational exchange program through UNR and the University Andes

 In most cases, tutors gain approval in a subject by passing a proficiency exam.
 For some subject areas, like music and art, tutors submit written requests to demonstrate their proficiency to potential students.
 If a tutor is interested but not yet approved in a subject, the subject will appear in non-bold font.
 Tutors need to be approved in a subject prior to beginning lessons.